kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 ![](file:///android_asset/survival_guide/16.webp)

 1. Dig a bowl-shaped hole in the ground about 3 feet (1 meter) across and 2 feet (0.6 meters) deep.
 2. Place a container in the center of the hole.
-Optionally place plants around the container to increase moisture (do not place in the container).
+Optionally, place plants around the container to increase moisture (do not place them in the container).
 3. Place a plastic sheet over the hole, securing the edges with rocks or soil.
 4. Place a small rock in the center of the sheet, directly over the container.
 5. Wait for the sun to heat the ground and evaporate moisture, which will condense on the plastic and drip into the container.